 - Any green salad works, but the fresher the better!

 - I usually serve this salad on a large platter and drizzle over just a bit of the vinaigrette.
-Then people can help themselves to more vinaigrette if they want to.
+Then everyone can help themselves to more vinaigrette if they want to.

 But I DO think it’s worth taking a couple of minutes to make a honey balsamic vinaigrette for your delicious pumpkin, feta and chorizo salad!